-The previous EIS (Beacon 2017) had identified a number of trees on the subject property that exhibited characteristics consistent with potential bat habitat, however based on more recent guidance received from Aurora District MNRF, (Mark Heaton, May 2018), it is our understanding that MNRF does not consider cultural treed features as habitat for Little Brown Myotis and Northern Myotis.
-The following ecosites are consider as potential habitat for these species:
+Following the release of the MNRF (2016) guidelines, correspondence received from Aurora District MNRF, (Mark Heaton, May 2018), clarified that cultural treed features (e.g., cultural woodlands) were not considered habitat for Little Brown Myotis and Northern Myotis.
+Generally, the following ecosites are considered as potential habitat for these species:

-- Deciduous Forest and Deciduous Swamp (FOD and SWD) - Mixed Forest and Mixed Swamp (FOM and SWM) - Coniferous Forest and Coniferous Swamp (FOC and SWC)
+- Deciduous Forest and Deciduous Swamp (FOD and SWD); - Mixed Forest and Mixed Swamp (FOM and SWM); and

+• Coniferous Forest and Coniferous Swamp (FOC and SWC).